huguesdevimeux/SuperPacman-MP2BA1-2020/README.md

  -To complete level2, you must eat all the diamonds: you must open all the gates to do that (they use different signals (see page 20 of handout))
  -differing from level1, you only have smartmoving ghosts, however, two are trapped until you pick up the key associated to the gates' signal
  -just like the previous level, there are still portals, strawberries and Jamilas and enclosures that work exactly the same and the speeds and afraid states work also the same
- -in addition however, there is an additional smart ghost that will chase the player with constant speed AND he will not get afraid and thus not return to its refuge position (as he doesn't have one because he is braver than the others) once ANY ghost interacts with the pacman whilst not afraid
+ -in addition however, there is an additional smart ghost that will chase the player with constant speed AND he will not get afraid and thus not return to its refuge position once ANY ghost interacts with the pacman whilst not afraid (he doesn't have a refuge position because he is braver than the others)
  -you have completed the level once you eat all the diamonds, open all the gates and pass through the doors

  __________RANDOM LEVELS__________